 Admission fee

 During the climbing season, climbers of Mount Fuji are asked to contribute 1000 yen per person at collection stations at each trailhead.
-The money will be used to cover some of the expenditures arising from the huge number of climbers that visit the mountain each summer, especially regarding the protection of the environment and measures to guarantee the safety of climbers.
+The money is used to cover some of the expenses arising from the huge number of climbers visiting the mountain each summer, especially regarding the protection of the environment and safety of climbers.

 Altitude sickness